 Boundary Rule For Approved Providers

 The boundary rule applies to approved providers only, not individual activity applicants.
-An organization must apply to ANCC if more than 50% of its activities are marketed to nurses in multiple noncontiguous regions, regardless of the marketing method (Internet, flyers, print advertisement, or similar).
+An organization must apply to ANCC if more than 50% of its activities are marketed to nurses in multiple noncontiguous regions (based on the HHS regions), regardless of the marketing method (Internet, flyers, print advertisement, or similar).

 The actual audience make up (from local or multiple regions) does not determine whether the organization must apply to ANCC.
 How the organization markets its activities is the determining factor.
 The audience make up, however, may provide evidence for the Accredited Approver in order to make an appropriate decision.
 The marketing method also does not determine whether an organization must apply to ANCC, but may provide additional evidence.

 Example #1: An organization provides 100 activities annually and advertises them within a 5 hospital system using a web-based link on its intranet.
 Only nurses from the local state attend.